ashrith/mod_dpkt_pcap/README.md

 sudo mv pcap.pyc /usr/lib/pymodules/python2.7/dpkt/pcap.pyc
 ````
 or any other location where the dpkt library is installed.
-* Follow the example you would like to see implementation
+* Follow the example if you would like to see implementation